exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 # Instructions

-In this exercise you are going to write some more code related to preparing and cooking your brilliant lasagna from your favorite cookbook.
+In this exercise, you are going to write some more code related to preparing and cooking your brilliant lasagna from your favorite cookbook.

 You have five tasks.
 The first one is related to the cooking itself, the other four are about the perfect preparation.